KimleangSama/Landlord-Dashboard/README.md

-# Landlord Dashboard
+# RRMS LL Portal

-**Landlord Dashboard** is a software application designed to streamline the management of rental properties.
+**RRMS** is a software application designed to streamline the management of rental properties.
 It serves as a centralized platform for landlords, property managers, and tenants to handle various tasks related to room or property rentals efficiently.

 ## Key Features of RRMS